jeremydeuel/SQuIRE/README.md

   - Quantifies RNAseq reads aligning to TEs and genes
   - Outputs counts for RefSeq genes and TEs at the locus and subfamily levels
+  - Quantifies one bam file at a time.

 <img align="center" width="825" height="600" src="images/Count_overview.png">